oam-dev/rudr/docs/how-to/workloads.md

 A Server is used for long-running, scalable workload that have a network endpoint with a stable name to receive network traffic for the component as a whole.
 Common use cases include web applications and services that expose APIs.

-The Server workload in Scylla is implemented by a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) binding with a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+The Server workload in Rudr is implemented by a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) binding with a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).

 So you can use Ingress, Autoscaler or Manual Scaler trait binding with it in a configuration.